 Social media analytics

 Social media analytics is the process to process the data social networks provide in order to draw insights from them on which you can base your future social media activities.
 Social media analytics tools fetch quantitative data through the APIs of various social networks and help analyze them.
 By setting up specific KPIs, goal achievements can be measured.
 Besides the option to measure the performance of the social media channels you own, it is also possible to conduct benchmarks with your competitors.
 This can help you to get another perspective on the data from your social media profiles and put them in perspective.
 Have you used social media analytics before?
-Get a hand on all the benefits it can provide and sign up for a free quintly trial now.
+Find out how you can benefit from social data analysis and book a demo with us now!

 "Social selling today is influenced not only by digital markers, but customer influence online.
 In order to be successful brands need to both measure and engage with their community.
 One of the best ways to accomplish this is through live broadcasts — now available on both Instagram and Facebook."